 Change and Six Sigma go next to each other!
 It’s a process that identifies defects and works on refining them.
 Clinging to a failed approached is not an option for a Six Sigma expert.
 Change might seem challenging at first, but it has a huge benefit for business in the coming future.

 Like all processes, Six Sigma is also made up of two methodologies, which are DMAIC and DMADV or DFSS (Design for Six Sigma).
-The former is used to improve a process that is related to an existing business while the latter is used to create new process or product designs.
+DMAIC is used to improve a process that is related to an existing business while DMADV/DFSS is used to create new process or product designs.
 They are solid methodologies, implementing Six Sigma and its concepts.
 Let’s have a look at how you can use implement them in your processes.

 • Define the goals that will help improve the processes that are in sync with the enterprise strategy and customer demand.

 • Measure the aspects of the ongoing process and accumulate data that is relevant to that.

 • Analyze the data that has been accumulated and then verify it.
 Once that is done analyzing involves determining the relationships and attempting to ensure that every factor has been taken into consideration.

 • Improve the process of data analysis with the help of new techniques.

 • Control in order to check that any deviation from the target is corrected before they turn into defects.
 Control also involves setting up pilot runs in order to move on to production, establish the process, set up control mechanisms as well as monitor the entire process.